sophiecchen/personal-website/thoughts/security-and-dfir-resources.md

 ## Free Tools

-These DFIR tools are free to use.
+These DFIR tools are free to use and commonly used in the field.

 * [Eric Zimmerman's Tools](https://ericzimmerman.github.io/#!index.md) include multiple tools useful for a variety of tasks relevant to digital forensics.
 * [LEAPP Projects](https://github.com/abrignoni?tab=repositories) include parsers for many types of artifacts and logs.